WELCOME to the internet home of Neil w Young - songwriter & recording artist,

 Neil's 4th CD album (his 2nd in 2016), Those Were The Days released December 23, 2016 was the culmination of a dream that had its beginning in the 1950’s when he was going to high school - as pictured on the album cover above - and was a budding musician and songwriter in his own right.

 The album appropriately reflects what Neil has often been heard to say, "I'm not going back to the Fifties ...
 I never left!"

 "Yes," he is happy to confirm, "those really were the days."

-Neil's roots are deep country, proudly reflecting his early years growing up on the family farm in part of the agricultural heartland of southwestern Ontario.
+Neil's roots are deep country, proudly reflecting his early years growing up on the family farm in part of the now slowly disappearing tobacco farming heartland of southwestern Ontario.